 After Dagny returns from her idyllic sojourn in Galt's Gulch, James Taggart (who probably majored in Missing the Point) brags about how much money he has made the railroad in her absence.
 He gloats, because all Dagny ever cared about was making lucre.
 He "made" that money by pulling strings with his friends to get the government to give him outrageous subsidies and advantages.
 Dagny's... not impressed.

 James...again, after his sister's dynamo performance on Bertram Scudder's radio program.
-When Cherryl asks him about Dagny's comments, James responds by attacking Scudder and pointing out that he has been kicked off the radio.
+When Cherryl asks him about Dagny's comments, James responds by attacking Scudder and pointing out that he has been kicked off the radio, and Cherryl disliked Scudder anyway.
 Cherryl becomes quite exasperated.

 Hank Rearden is thrown a banquet after the tremendous success of Taggart Transcontinental's Rearden Metal line, at which he is praised loudly for being someone who people desperately needs.
 He's not very impressed.